Hariharnath-Paduchuru/simple_send_message_raspberry_Azure/README.md

 ## Running the Python Code on Raspberry Pi

 ### Prerequisites
+- Create [IoT Hub](https://youtu.be/dMa-gjzV-3M) and [IoT Hub Device](https://youtu.be/7kJom1CDaYs) in Azure.
+Follow the steps in Youtube if not created.

 - Python 3: Raspberry Pi typically comes with Python pre-installed, but you can ensure you have Python 3 installed by running the following command in the terminal: